0-harshit-0/maze/README.md

 # Indie Game Lounge

-**Indie Game Lounge** is a static web application designed as an interactive platform for exploring graph theory, traversal algorithms, and path-finding techniques through fun, engaging indie-style games.
-Currently featuring a maze generator and solver, it serves as a learning tool and playground for developers and enthusiasts interested in algorithms and game development 🎯.
+Welcome to **Indie Game Lounge**, an open-source collection of interactive web-based games built to entertain, educate, and inspire.
+This repository hosts a variety of indie-style games, including puzzle solvers, classic party games, and more.
+It's perfect for casual players, developers looking to learn from code, or anyone wanting to contribute to fun projects.

+Whether you're generating mazes, playing traditional number games, or exploring algorithmic challenges, Indie Game Lounge offers something for everyone.
+Built with simplicity and accessibility in mind, all games run directly in the browser.

-## Features
+## Games Included

-- **Progressive Web App (PWA) Support**: Install and play offline on any device for a seamless experience.
-- **Customizable Maze Creation**: Generate mazes of various sizes and colors to suit your preferences.
+- **Maze Generator and Solver**: Create customizable mazes and watch algorithms like Dijkstra's find the shortest path.
+Ideal for learning graph theory and pathfinding.
+- **Tambola (Housie/Bingo)**: A digital take on the classic number-calling game, also known as Indian Bingo.
+Generate tickets, call numbers, and claim prizes like Full House, Top Line, or Four Corners.
+Supports multiple players and variants for added fun[11][15].
-- **Path-Finding Algorithms**: Solve mazes using Dijkstra's algorithm, with plans to add more algorithms like A* and BFS in future updates.
+- **Future Expansions**: Plans to add more games like A* pathfinding demos, trivia challenges, and multiplayer modes.
+Suggestions welcome!

+## Key Features

+- **Browser-Based Play**: No installations needed – just open and enjoy.
+- **Customization Options**: Adjust game settings, such as maze sizes, colors, or Tambola ticket counts.
+- **Educational Value**: Dive into the code to understand algorithms, random generation, and game logic.
+- **Offline Support**: Progressive Web App (PWA) capabilities for playing without internet.

-## Technologies Used
+## Technologies

-This application is built with JavaScript (using npm for package management).
-If you're a Python enthusiast, a Python version is also available for experimentation—check the repository branches or related projects for details.

-## Getting Started
+- **Core Stack**: JavaScript for logic, HTML/CSS for interfaces, and npm for dependencies.
+- **Algorithms**: Implements Dijkstra's for mazes; random number generation for Tambola.
+- **Variants Available**: Check branches for Python implementations or experimental features.

+## Installation and Setup

+To run locally:

-1. Clone the repository: `git clone https://github.com/0-harshit-0/Indie-Game-Lounge.git`
+1. Clone the repo: `git clone https://github.com/0-harshit-0/Indie-Game-Lounge.git`
+2. Navigate to the directory: `cd Indie-Game-Lounge`
-2. Install dependencies: `npm install`
+3. Install dependencies: `npm install`
-3. Run the app: `npm start`
+4. Start the server: `npm start`
-4. Open in your browser and start generating mazes!
+5. Visit `localhost:3000` in your browser to play.

-Explore, learn, and contribute to expand this lounge with more indie game features and algorithms.
-Pull requests are welcome!
+For Tambola-specific setup, explore the `tambola` folder for ticket generators and game runners.

+## Contributing

+We love contributions!
+Fork the repo, make your changes, and submit a pull request.
+Focus areas include adding new games, improving UI, or optimizing algorithms.
+Please follow the code of conduct and include tests where possible.

+Join the lounge – play, code, and create!